kannans89/graphql-learning/10.Query/query.md

 ```

-## Nested Query
+## Illustration 2: Nested Query

 Let us create a nested query for fetching the student details and their college details.
+We will work with the same project folder.

+### Step 1: Add Colleges data

-step 1: Add **colleges.json** file which holds collection of colleges in the **data** folder of project
+- Add **colleges.json** file to the **data** folder.This file will hold a collection of colleges.

 ```javascript
 [